eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

     WANClientParticipant_userB:
       type: "wan"

       id: 3                               # Must be different than A one
       listening-addresses:
-        [
-            {
-                IP: "2.2.2.2",              # Public IP of host Hb
+        - ip: "2.2.2.2"                   # Public IP of host Hb
-                port: 11777,                # Port forwarded router Rb }
+          port: 11777                     # Port forwarded router Rb
-        ]
       connection-addresses:
-        [
-            {
-                id: 2                       # Id of the Discovery Server of A
+        - id: 2                           # Id of the Discovery Server of A
           addresses:
-                [
-                    {
-                        IP: "1.1.1.1",      # Public IP of Ha
+            - ip: "1.1.1.1"               # Public IP of Ha
-                        port: 11666,        # Port forwarded in Ra }
+              port: 11666                 # Port forwarded in Ra
-                ]
-            }
-        ]

 This way, *B* will connect to *A*.
 Once *A* receives the message from *B*, it will communicate with it via address ``2.2.2.2:11777``.